 Since 1967, the Collins Summit (previously the Collins Lecture) has explored the intersection of faith, ethics and public life.
 This has been a signature event of Ecumenical Ministries of Oregon and its predecessor organization, the Portland Council of Churches.
 The event is funded in part by the Collins Foundation.

-Cosponsors to date include: Christian Church (Disciples of Christ) in Oregon & SW Idaho; Episcopal Diocese of Oregon; Heritage Bank; Muslim Educational Trust; Neil Kelly Co.; Oregon-Idaho Conference of the United Methodist Church; Sunriver Christian Fellowship; Vancouver Avenue First Baptist Church.
+Cosponsors to date include: American Friends Service Committee; Christian Church (Disciples of Christ) in Oregon & SW Idaho; Episcopal Diocese of Oregon; Heritage Bank; The Rev. Susan M. Kintner; Muslim Educational Trust; Neil Kelly Co.; Oregon-Idaho Conference of the United Methodist Church; Sisters of the Holy Names of Jesus and Mary; Sunriver Christian Fellowship; Vancouver Avenue First Baptist Church.